anandj1/ChatCode/README.md

 📡 Deployment
 CodeChat is deployed with modern DevOps practices, ensuring:

-🚀 High Availability – Your sessions stay live even during high traffic.
+🚀 High Availability – Sessions stay live even during high traffic.

 🔄 CI/CD Automation – Fast, zero-downtime deployments.

 📡 Scalable Architecture – Optimized for low latency & high performance.

-I made sure that you get the best experience with minimal downtime and seamless updates.
+This ensures a smooth experience for all users, with seamless updates and high uptime.

 🤝 Contributing
 Want to improve CodeChat?
 Contributions are welcome! 🎉

 Steps to contribute:

-Fork the repository
+1️⃣ Fork the repository
+2️⃣ Create a branch:

+sh
+Copy
+Edit
-Create a branch: git checkout -b feature/my-feature
+git checkout -b feature/my-feature
+3️⃣ Commit changes:

+sh
+Copy
+Edit
-Commit changes: git commit -m "Added new feature"
+git commit -m "Added new feature"
+4️⃣ Push to branch:

+sh
+Copy
+Edit
-Push to branch: git push origin feature/my-feature
+git push origin feature/my-feature

-Open a Pull Request 🚀
+5️⃣ Open a Pull Request 🚀

 📜 License
 This project is open-source and available under the MIT License.
 See the LICENSE file for details.